 It’s sometimes best to whiteboard out the strategy.
 Start with your full consumer journey and think about what you want your target audience to do or think in each phase.
 Try to align your consumer segments to this funnel and think about how you can drive someone through the funnel.

-Step 3: Design the format for the Ad Canvas
+Step 3: Design a format for Ad Canvas

 Prioritize which elements can be dynamically changed to make the most impact, with the data signals which are backed up by insights, and run before you walk with this.
 Start small, then build up the complexity over time.